 1- Palliative care

-HHC provide multidisciplinary approach involving specialized medical care for HHC patients with serious illnesses.
+HHC provides a multidisciplinary approach involving specialized medical care for HHC patients with serious illnesses.
 It focuses on providing these patients with relief from the symptoms, pain, physical stress, and mental stress of a serious illness—whatever the diagnosis.
-The goal of such therapy is to improve quality of life for both the patient and the family.
-The HHC clinical care coordinator maintains an up to date palliative care register to facilitate first class service for this exceptional group of patients.
+The goal of such therapy is to improve the quality of life for both the patient and the family.
+The HHC clinical care coordinator maintains an up-to-date palliative care register to facilitate first-class service for this exceptional group of patients.

 2- Opiates infusion

-The HHC team provides subcutaneous infusions in the home for cancer population with moderate to severe pain and the enteral route is not feasible, reliable, pill burden is excessive or unpredictable escalating pain pattern in collaboration with palliative consultant.
+The HHC team provides subcutaneous infusions in the home for the cancer population with moderate to severe pain; this is in collaboration with a palliative consultant.

 4- Home mechanical ventilation:

-The HHC team provides primary and continuing medical care for this group of patients in the community.
+The HHC team provides, in collaboration with the Respiratory Care Services, primary and continuing medical care for this group of patients in the community.

 5- Home Enzyme Replacement therapy (HERT)